gjstirling/FizzBuzz-Scala/README.md

 Fizz Buzz Kata
-Return “fizz”, “buzz” or “fizzbuzz”.
+Return “Fizz”, “Buzz” or “FizzBuzz”.

 For a given natural number greater than zero return:

-“fizz” if the number is dividable by 3
+“Fizz” if the number is dividable by 3
-“buzz” if the number is dividable by 5
+“Buzz” if the number is dividable by 5
-“fizzbuzz” if the number is dividable by 15 the same number if no other requirement is fulfilled
+“FizzBuzz” if the number is dividable by 15 the same number if no other requirement is fulfilled